 1. Prevention - to increase industry and consumer awareness of human trafficking.
 It is proven that the more we know, the more we can do to prevent this crime.

 2. Protection - to train employees and travellers on how to identify and report suspected cases.

 3. Action - to encourage governments to enact and enforce legislation which recognises human trafficking as a crime throughout the entire chain, and develop resources and support needed, such as national hotlines.

 4. Support - to provide assistance, employability training and employment opportunities to survivors.

-Members of the WTTC Human Trafficking Task Force include: Airbnb, Amex GBT, The Bicester Village Shopping Collection, Ctrip.com International, CWT, Emirates, Expedia Group, Hilton, JTB Corp, Las Vegas Convention and Visitor Authority, Marriott International, Sabre Corporation, Silversea, Thomas Cook Group and TUI Group.
+Members of the Task Force include AIG Travel, Airbnb, American Express Global Business Travel, The Bicester Village Shopping Collection, Ctrip International, Carlson / CWT, Emirates, Expedia Group, Hilton, Ingle International Inc., JTB Corp, Las Vegas Convention and Visitor Authority, Marriott International, Sabre Corporation, Silversea, Thomas Cook Group, TUI Group and Uber.

 If you would like to engage with WTTC in the fight to end Human Trafficking or to learn more about our activities in this area, please contact firstname.lastname@example.org